awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

-# AWS Systems Manager Managed Instances<a name="managed_instances"></a>
+# Managed Instances<a name="managed_instances"></a>

 A *managed instance* is any machine configured for AWS Systems Manager\.
 You can configure Amazon Elastic Compute Cloud \(Amazon EC2\) instances or on\-premises machines in a hybrid environment as managed instances\.
 Systems Manager supports various distributions of Linux, including Raspberry Pi devices, macOS, and Microsoft Windows Server\.

 **Note**
 In the Systems Manager console, any machine prefixed with "mi\-" is an on\-premises server or virtual machine \(VM\) managed instance\.

 AWS Systems Manager offers a standard\-instances tier and an advanced\-instances tier for servers and VMs in your hybrid environment\.
-The standard\-instances tier enables you to register a maximum of 1,000 servers or VMs per AWS account per AWS Region\.
+The standard\-instances tier allows you to register a maximum of 1,000 servers or VMs per AWS account per AWS Region\.
 If you need to register more than 1,000 servers or VMs in a single account and Region, then use the advanced\-instances tier\.
 You can create as many instances as you like in the advanced\-instances tier, but all instances configured for Systems Manager are priced on a pay\-per\-use basis\.
-For more information about enabling advanced instances, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
+For more information about turning on advanced instances, see [Turning on the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 For more information about pricing, see [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/)\.

 **Note**
-Advanced instances also enable you to connect to your hybrid machines by using AWS Systems Manager Session Manager\.
+Advanced instances also allow you to connect to your hybrid machines by using AWS Systems Manager Session Manager\.
 Session Manager provides interactive shell access to your instances\.
 For more information, see [AWS Systems Manager Session Manager](session-manager.md)\.
 The standard\-instances quota also applies to EC2 instances that use a Systems Manager on\-premises activation \(which isn't a common scenario\)\.
-To patch applications released by Microsoft on virtual machines \(VMs\) on\-premises instances, enable the advanced\-instances tier\.
+To patch applications released by Microsoft on virtual machines \(VMs\) on\-premises instances, activate the advanced\-instances tier\.
 There is a charge to use the advanced\-instances tier\.
 There is no additional charge to patch applications released by Microsoft on Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 For more information, see [About patching applications released by Microsoft on Windows Server](about-windows-app-patching.md)\.

 If you don't see your managed instances listed in the console, then do the following: